elbecerrasoto/gym-forest-fire/README.md

 It also contains a preloaded environment and a forest fire cellular automaton simulator.

-The created environments follow the guidlines of the Open AI gym API, and would contain the following methods:
+The created environments follow the guidelines of the Open AI gym API, and would contain the following methods:

 ``` python